fverdugo/fverdugo.github.io/research.md

 ##### Results

-This research line has lead to several major research results detailed as follows.
+This research line has lead to several major research results, which are detailed as follows.

 ###### Multi-level domain decomposition for embedded finite element methods